 The "first and last-mile" connection describes the beginning or end of an individual trip made primarily by another (often public transport) mode.
-In many cases, people will walk or cycle if they are enabled to do so; if it is close enough
+In many cases, people will walk or cycle if they are enabled to do so; if it is close enough and there is a perception of safety.
+The first and last mile trip concept is particularly relevant in neighbourhoods, as mode choice for longer trips is likely to be determined by the choices available to travel the first mile i.e. from home.
+The first and last mile of longer journeys to key destinations such as employment and leisure sites should be targeted for switching to active modes.
+This will be supported by, and build on the benefits being generated, from shorter trips being made by non-car modes.

-We will work with public transport operators to ensure that it is easy to make the first and last of public transport journeys by active travel modes such as walking, scooting and cycling, by facilitating cycle parking at transport hubs and allowing easy access and storage for cycles and scooters on buses and trains.
+We will work with public transport operators to ensure that it is easy to make the first and last mile of public transport journeys by active travel modes such as walking, scooting and cycling, by facilitating cycle parking at transport hubs and allowing easy access and storage for cycles and scooters on buses and trains.

 Reducing the number of neighbourhood car journeys can have wide reaching benefits.
 Journeys within neighbourhoods are short, and for pedestrians, most neighbourhoods already have an extensive network of footways and Public Rights of Way.
 Fewer car journeys can increase the attractiveness of other modes, such as the use of scooters, particularly by younger children, to access local destinations.
 The importance of reduced traffic on equestrian links, can also not be overlooked in some areas.

-Walking and cycling to/from public transport services can play a large role in encouraging physical activity and improving health.
+Walking and cycling to/from public transport services can play a large role in encouraging physical activity and improving health both mentally and physically.
 Knowledge and accessibility to legible information are required about how to travel without a private car, supporting equal access opportunities for people in all neighbourhoods.
 Another measure that we will consider is the creation of Low Traffic Neighbourhoods.
 This is a similar concept to TfL's Liveable Neighbourhoods as described in the Waltham Forest case study box.
 In Low Traffic Neighbourhoods motor traffic is either discouraged or removed, typically resulting in reduced traffic speeds, and quieter and safer feeling streets.
 This change to the physical environment enables and encourages residents and visitors to switch to more healthy and active modes such as walking and cycling.